 Si-o-Se Pol is also known as Allahverdi Khan Bridge.
 The construction process was completed under the direct supervision of Allahverdi Khan, the distinguished Georgian commander and chancellor of Shah Abbas of Safavi.

 Adam Olearius, the German author and scholar who travelled to Iran in 1635 as a diplomat described Si o Se Pol in his book: "Allahverdi khan sometime governor of Shiraz built at his Zayandeh River, which is as broad as the Thames is at London."

 Connecting Jolfa, the Armenian neighbourhood and Chahar Bagh, the royal mansions to the rest of the city, Si-o-Se Pol became the heart of Isfahan.
 It was an arena for pleasure walks, cultural events and rituals during the Safavid time.

-Or on January 6, Christians living in Isfahan used to get together near the river for Khaj Shooyan celebration.
-At this exact day, they wash in Zayandeh Roud to celebrate the baptism of the Christ.
+Or on January 6, Christians living in Isfahan used to get together near the river for the Khaj Shooyan celebration.
+On this exact day, they wash in Zayandeh Roud to celebrate the baptism of Christ.

 A gem in the ring of the city attractions

-From Si-o-Se Pol, other Esfahan tourist attractions are closeby.
-Walking a few minutes along Zayandeh River, another magnificent bridge, Khaju Bridge stands.
-Naqsh-e Jahan Square, the UNESCO- listed world heritage site, locates in less than 20 minutes and Vank Cathedral or Hasht Behesht Palace are also few minutes far from Si-o-se-pol.
+From Si-o-Se Pol, other Esfahan tourist attractions are close by.
+Walking a few minutes along the Zayandeh River, another magnificent bridge, Khaju Bridge stands.
+Naqsh-e Jahan Square, the UNESCO- listed world heritage site, locates in less than 20 minutes and Vank Cathedral or Hasht Behesht Palace are also a few minutes far from Si-o-se-pol.